 - Educating these suppliers as to the existence of the Modern Slavery Act (Cth) and inviting them to make their own statement.

-- Factory Inspections: In anticipation of the Act, and as part of our own ethical purchasing drive, our management inspected factories and met with manufacturers.
-In 2018/19 this included facilities in Germany, Austria, Israel, China and Korea.
+- Factory Inspections: In 2018/19 as part of our ethical purchasing drive, our management inspected factories and met with manufacturers in facilities throughout Germany, Austria, Israel, China and Korea.
 Due to the COVID 19 pandemic, we have not been able to conduct in person factory inspections throughout 2020/21, we intend on starting this process back up once borders have reopened.

 LEVEL B – Australian Wholesalers